amagne/my-repository/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

-# Hands-on Flask-03-04: If-For structure, Handling Routes and Get-Post Methods
+# Project Flask-03-04: If-For structure, Handling Routes and Get-Post Methods

-Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms.
+Purpose of the this project is to practise how to handle forms.

 ![HTTP Methods in Flask](./http-methods-flask.png)

-## Learning Outcomes
+## Project Outcomes

-At the end of the this hands-on training, students will be able to;

 - build a simple web application with Flask framework.